craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Dragonborn heritage find themselves in possession of a near-reptilian biology.
 The origins of Dragonborn people on Alaturmen are common information - they are the childer of Dragons, the great reptilian beasts that inspire fear and glory, and some few number of the first Elves of Alaturmen.

-- You may live for up to 120 years.
+- *Age* You may live for up to 120 years.
-- You may weigh anywhere from 140 to 240 pounds.
+- *Weight* You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You can use your action to exhale destructive energy, known a breath weapon.